Manual Testing Interview Questions

 Testing is crucial for ensuring the quality of any business products.
 Even automation testing is a rage; it is not applicable in all the scenarios.
 No matter how efficient automation testing is applied, it cannot automate everything.
 Manual Testing plays this crucial role which tests all the possible scenarios for achieving the completeness.

 In this article, you can go through the set of Manual Testing interview questions most frequently asked in the interview panel.
-This will help you crack the interview as the topmost industry experts curate these at HKR training.
+This will help you crack the interview as the topmost industry experts curate these at HKR trainings.

 Let us have a quick review of the Manual Testing interview questions.